Skip to main content

 Frequentist Statistics

-While frequentist statistics have the aforementioned issues, they also are familiar to many practitioners and have certain advantages.
+Frequentist statistics are are familiar to many practitioners, power much of our statistics engine, and have certain advantages.
 Their widespread adoption has spurred important developments in variance reduction, heterogeneous treatment effect detection, and indeed corrections to peeking issues (e.g. sequential testing) that make frequentist statistics less problematic and, at times, more valuable.

 Data Quality Checks